 You can find a summary of the condition of monitored lakes in New Zealand in the National Picture tab, or click on the Regions tab to find out more on the water quality of your favourite monitored lakes.
 Desktop and tablet users can also view lake information on the map.

-In this first national picture summary for lakes, LAWA is focusing on the current condition of monitored lakes, and how they have changed over time.
+In this national picture summary for lakes, LAWA is focusing on the current condition of monitored lakes, and how they have changed over time.
 We report on the lake(TLI) which combines several indicators to determine overall lake condition.

 The Trophic Level Index (TLI) combines several measures of lake water quality, to provide an integrated summary of lake condition.
 It is calculated using the concentrations of key nutrients ( and ), an indicator of algae biomass ( - the photosynthetic pigment present in all plants), as well as a measure of water .
 These four aspects are combined using an equation that yields a score between 0 and 9 (which is then converted to a grade “very good” to “very poor”), with lower scores indicating better water quality and higher values indicating progressively poorer water quality.
 Increasing TLI scores indicate that a lake is becoming nutrient enriched with an increasing likelihood of algae bloom events, which are associated with reduced water clarity.
-The TLI is calculated once every year and provides regional councils and lake managers with an integrated measure of water quality that can be tracked over time.
+The TLI is calculated once every year and provides regional councils, unitary authorities and lake managers with an integrated measure of water quality that can be tracked over time.

-LAWA Lake Trophic Level Index (2019)
+LAWA Lake Trophic Level Index (2020)

 Figure 1.
-TLI (Trophic Level Index) grades for the 124 monitored lakes throughout New Zealand.
-TLI grades were calculated from total nitrogen, total phosphorus, chlorophyll a and clarity from data collected in 2019.
+TLI (Trophic Level Index) grades for the 127 monitored lakes throughout New Zealand.
+TLI grades were calculated from total nitrogen, total phosphorus, chlorophyll a and clarity from data collected in 2020.
 The location of these monitored lakes is shown on the map.

-Figure 2 shows that the condition of 71% of monitored lowland lakes is either “poor” or “very poor” (55 lakes) compared to 21% of the monitored upland lakes (10 lakes) in those two conditions.
-By contrast, the condition of only 6% of monitored lowland lakes (5 lakes) are “very good” or “good”, compared to 40% of the monitored upland lakes (19 lakes).
+Figure 2 shows that the condition of 75% of monitored lowland lakes is either “poor” or “very poor” (59 lakes) compared to 23% of the monitored upland lakes (11 lakes) in those two conditions.
+By contrast, the condition of only 4% of monitored lowland lakes (3 lakes) are “very good” or “good”, compared to 35% of the monitored upland lakes (17 lakes).

-LAWA Lake Trophic Level Index (2019) by Altitude
+LAWA Lake Trophic Level Index (2020) by Altitude

 Figure 2.
 Comparison of TLI (Trophic Level Index) grades by altitude.
 The number of monitored lakes for each altitude category is shown at the bottom of the bars.
 The location of these monitored lakes is shown on the map.

 The above plots illustrate current lake condition, but it is also interesting to know how this has changed over time.
 To examine this, TLI scores were calculated for each year of the last decade, for lakes where that data was available.
-The following figure shows results only for those lakes that have this long and comprehensive sampling history (91 out of 124 monitored lakes).
+The following figure shows results only for those lakes that have this long and comprehensive sampling history (94 out of 127 monitored lakes).

-LAWA Lake Trophic Level Index Change Over Time (2010-2019)
+LAWA Lake Trophic Level Index Change Over Time (2011-2020)

 Figure 3.
-Changes in TLI (Trophic Level Index) grades from 2010-2019 at 91 lakes where there were enough data to determine the TLI score each year.
+Changes in TLI (Trophic Level Index) grades from 2011-2020 at 94 lakes where there were enough data to determine the TLI score each year.
 The location of these monitored lakes is shown on the map.

 This national summary uses a subset of information on lakes that is freely available on the LAWA website to present a general picture.
 The summary focuses on TLI as it is an overall indicator for lake condition.
 As lake monitoring efforts across New Zealand are increasing, LAWA is working towards extending the annual national picture reporting to the individual TLI components and other (NPS-FM 2020) attributes (e.g. nutrients, algal biomass).
 This year is the first year LAWA has displayed data for cyanobacteria collected from the centre of lakes.
 Other attributes will be displayed as monitoring data becomes increasingly available over time.